rsp/ifa/PITCHME.md

 Problem #3:

-To try new designs we can only create WordPress themes.
+For new designs we need to create WordPress themes.

 In PHP.